viamrobotics/docs/docs/get-started/control-motor.md

 Since you added a screen for motor, motor is a navigable resource.

 To navigate to the motor screen, save your code and launch your simulator.
-Navigate to the robot screen of your (live) machine with a motor resource configured, and see the resource displayed like the following:
+Navigate to the robot screen of your (live) machine with a motor resource configured, and see the resource control interface displayed:

 {{<imgproc src="/get-started/quickstarts/motor-screen.png" resize="500x" declaredimensions=true alt="iOS simulator of a motor displayed">}}